LambdaLabs/docsy-lambda-docs/content/en/cloud/get-started-firewall/index.md

 ---

-The [Firewall feature](https://cloud.lambdalabs.com/firewall) allows you to configure firewall rules to restrict incoming connections to your instances.
+The [Firewall feature](https://cloud.lambdalabs.com/firewall) allows you to configure firewall rules to restrict incoming traffic to your instances.

 {{% alert title="Note" color="info" %}}
 Firewall rules configured using the Firewall feature apply to all of your